 Related Content

-Welcome to the guide to travelling by the single deck TGV trains, which were previously used on the Lyria services between Paris and Switzerland (hence the image above), but are now used on the shorter distance routes from Paris Est and Paris Nord.
+Welcome to the guide to travelling by the single deck TGV trains, which are now used on the shorter distance routes from Paris Est and Paris Nord.

 Share